 Local time: Montego Bay is 5 hours behind GMT/UK time.

-Flight time from UK: 9 hours.
+Flight time from the UK: The Montego Bay flight time is 9 hours.

 Tourist Information: Further Montego Bay tourist information can be found at www.visitjamaica.com.